The advantages of cloud computing with regards to the accounting profession.

 Amidst growing global acceptance of cloud computing, cloud accounting is expected to increasingly grow in popularity as more SMBs make use of cloud resources.

-“The accounting profession can experience the most benefits because the accounting field processes a lot of data which can be housed online through cloud computing.
-However, not every accountant knows cloud computing and it is but expected that they have doubts as to the integrity of the technology,” opines IT veteran Florence G. de Borja at CloudTweaks
+“The accounting profession experiences the most benefits because the accounting field processes much data that can be housed online via cloud computing.
+But, not every accountant uses cloud computing and it is expected that they have doubts as to the integrity of the tech,” opines IT veteran Florence G. de Borja at CloudTweaks

 “Accountants can benefit from cloud computing because it eliminates purchasing software and servers, and maintaining and running them.
 The old technology infrastructure which requires all software and servers to be housed in the accountant’s office is now being replaced with a more robust and inexpensive cloud technology known as cloud computing,” adds de Borja.